galexad/lt2212-v20-a3/README.md

 To be ran in the terminallike this: a3_model.py outputfile.csv

 I have completed the assignment by following different examples, including that of trimodule.py.
-It took me a while to figure out the sampling process, and it was a challenge to design the code in such a way that different functions could be used in a relatively efficient manner.
+It took me a while to figure out the sampling process, and it was a challenge to design the code in such a way that different functions could be used in a relatively efficient manner.But overall, I have learnt many new things while working on it.

 The results are not that good, just as expected, probably due to class imbalance.